 *Price en USD per person.

-Furthermore we will go visit the traditional town of Maras.
-The houses of Maras feature the coats-of-arms of Incan nobles who lived here during Incan and colonial times.
-This colonial town used to be inhabited by Incan nobles who originally lived in Cusco.
-On the lintels of the houses you can see their coats-of-arms.
+After Moray you will go visit the traditional town of Maras.
+These houses of Maras feature the coats-of-arms of Incan nobles who lived here during Incan and colonial times.
+Today Maras is a very traditional town.

-Finally we will continue on to the salt mines of Salineras.
-This is an impressive site that consists of over 3000 small wells where salt is collected.
+Finally, you will explore the Salt Mines of Salineras.
+This is a photogenic site consisting of over 5000 small wells where salt is collected.
 Some of these wells are very old.
 Incas mined salt at this site, and this practice continued throughout the reign of the Spanish viceroys.
-Even today local people let the salt water flow into the depressions which they have dug out.
-The sun then evaporates the water, leaving behind a crust of salt which is then collected and sold on the local market.
-We finish up our Moray Cusco tour by returning to Cusco in the afternoon.
+These days local people let the salt water flow into the depressions which they have dug out.
+The sun then evaporates the water, leaving behind a residue of salt which is then collected and sold on the local market.
+You will finish up the Maras Moray Tour by returning to Cusco in the afternoon

 The tour was not very strenuous, and we all had a great time.
 I love the foklks at Travel 1.
 They are so sweet.